ericlingit/battery-notitfy/Design-Document.md

 1. User disconnects the laptop from charger and powers it on.
 1. User logs into Ubuntu.
-1. User launches Battery Notify.
-It continues to run in the background to check following stats:
+1. System launches Battery Notify in the background.
+It checks the following stats continuously every 5 minutes:
     - whether the laptop is plugged in
-    - the current battery capacity reading.
+    - the current battery capacity reading
 1. Battery runs down to 40%.
 On this event, the app calls system notification stack to display a reminder to start charging the laptop. e.g., "Battery at 40%, plug in the charger."
     - The easiest way to [display a notification popup](https://askubuntu.com/a/616996) is to utilize ubuntu's [`notify-send`](https://manpages.ubuntu.com/manpages/xenial/man1/notify-send.1.html) command.
 Try running this in a terminal: `notify-send abcxyz`.
 To call it from a python app, import the `subprocess` module.
     - Another way is to `pip install python3-notify2` and use that.
 [Docs](https://pypi.org/project/notify2/).
-1. User connects the laptop to AC charger and continues to use the laptop.
+1. User connects the laptop to a charger to charge the laptop while using it.
 The battery reaches 60%.
-1. On this event, the app calls system notification stack to display a reminder to stop charging the laptop. e.g., "Battery at 60%, unplug the laptop."
+On this event, the app calls system notification stack to display a reminder to stop charging the laptop. e.g., "Battery at 60%, unplug the laptop."

 #### Psudo code